jguzzo522/le/README.md

 # Business Understanding

-Life expectancy throughout the world varies drastically amongst countries due to several major factors, including healthcare, education and financial resources.
+Life expectancy throughout the world varies drastically amongst countries due to several major factors including healthcare, education, and financial resources.
 This project predicts variables that affect the increase or decrease of life expectancy.
-Through the modeling of the project recommendations will be made to inform the United Nations (UN) with data that can lead to developing interventions to increase life expectancy.
+Recommendations will be made using modeling to inform the United Nations (UN) with data that can lead to developing interventions to increase life expectancy.

 ![Screen Shot 2024-05-07 at 11 30 22 PM](https://github.com/jguzzo522/le/assets/75549456/5f994a7b-2aaf-4114-ad80-d71a7aec1032)

 # Data Understanding

-The dataset is from the World Organization of Health (WHO).
-In the dataset there are 193 countries, or al the countries in the UN, which contains data from 2000-2015.
-There are 22 columns and 2928 rows.
+The dataset is from the World Health Organization (WHO).
+In the original dataset that contains data from 2000-2015, there were 193 countries, or all the countries in the UN.
+There were 22 columns and 2928 rows.
 The target variable in this project will be life expectancy.
+After removing outliers and missing data, and adding a datasheet for drinking water, there were 179 countires, 2,880 rows and 32 columns.

 The intial columns were from a dataset from [Kagel]( https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who?resource=download), however additional data was added for drinking resources from [UNICEF Water](https://data.unicef.org/sdgs/goal-6-clean-water-sanitation/).